 In order to advertise financial services in certain countries, advertisers must complete a verification process.
 For most advertisers, this process will entail providing information about the type of financial services they provide, whether they are licensed to provide those services, and their registration number, among other things.
 Additional information about country-specific requirements can be found below.

-Financial services advertising in Australia, Brazil, France, Germany, India, Indonesia, Portugal, Singapore, Spain and Taiwan
+Financial services advertising in Australia, Brazil, France, Germany, India, Indonesia, Italy, Portugal, Singapore, Spain, Taiwan and Türkiye

-In order to show financial services ads of any kind in Australia, Brazil, France, Germany, India, Indonesia, Portugal, Singapore, Spain and Taiwan – including showing ads to users in these countries who appear to be seeking financial services – advertisers will need to be verified by Google.
+In order to show financial services ads of any kind in Australia, Brazil, France, Germany, India, Indonesia, Italy, Portugal, Singapore, Spain, Taiwan and Türkiye advertisers will need to be verified by Google.
 Separate verification is required for each country being targeted.

-For most advertisers, verification is a 2-step process, which entails: (1) obtaining third-party verification through our external compliance partner, G2; and (2) applying for financial services verification with Google.
+For most advertisers, verification is a two-step process, which entails: (1) obtaining verification through our external compliance partner, G2, and (2) applying for financial services verification with Google.

-- Google verification: Once verified by G2, advertisers will need to apply to Google for financial services verification using the unique third-party verification code they receive from G2.
+- Google verification: Once verified by G2, advertisers will need to apply to Google for financial services verification using the unique verification code they received from G2.

-To learn more about advertiser and country specific requirements, including specific exemptions and processes, please visit the financial services verification pages for Australia, Brazil, France, Germany, India, Indonesia, Portugal, Spain, Singapore and Taiwan.
+To learn more about advertiser types and their respective applications, including specific exemptions, visit the Financial Services Verification pages for Australia, Brazil, France, Germany, India, Indonesia, Italy, Portugal, Singapore, Spain, Taiwan and Türkiye.

 For more information on relevant national financial services regulators and enforcement dates, please visit our Financial Services Verification: Relevant Regulators and Enforcement Dates page.